 The temporary funding by the Rental Assistance Program will protect those at risk of becoming homeless should the Act 173 Program funding for the assisted rental units expire before PRDOH can secure permanent subsidized housing through an Exit Strategy.
-Through the end of the twenty-four (24) month duration of this Program, PRDOH expects to resolve the housing need of approximately 1,000 rental units through these Exit Strategies, allowing PRDOH to maintain the funds to serve all remaining Act 173 Program beneficiaries.
+Through the end of the twenty-four (24) month duration of this Program, PRDOH expects to resolve the housing need of more than approximately 1,000 rental units through these Exit Strategies, allowing PRDOH to maintain the funds to serve all remaining Act 173 Program beneficiaries in the future.